-Amidst all of the fifty shades of peach tut, the swags, the carpets, the wall lights and the panelling lay an absolute peach of a find.
+Amidst all of the fifty shades of peach tat, the swags, the carpets, the wall lights and the panelling, lay an absolute peach of a find.
 Like an oversized treasure chest, the downstairs bog housed a complete gem.
 An incredible marble sink in the perfect shade of, you guessed it, peach.
 Now, I know I was wrong but initially I hated this monstrosity.
 My confused mind was distracted by the mother load of 80’s going on around it.
-Other than the sink there was nothing instagrammable about this room, in fact it committed a number of interior crimes, the worst of which was a hideous green deep pile carpet.
-Permeated by countless particles of pensioners pee, this was quickly disposed which left the sink to shine in all its glory and ignite a little spark from within.
-Thus the peach powder room was born.
+Other than the sink there was nothing instagram-able about this room, in fact it committed a number of interior crimes, the worst of which was a hideous green deep pile carpet.
+Permeated by countless particles of pensioners pee, this was quickly disposed of, which left the sink to shine in all its glory and ignite a little spark from within.

 Now, I bloody love Ned but thank the interior Lord that I posted this sneaky update on Instagram because imagine if I hadn’t?
 A whopper of a thank you to @louise10heart for spotting the Ned slip up here pre grouting!
 Can you imagine how crazy annoying that would have been if it had gone unnoticed!?
 I began to seriously reconsider Ned’s previous upgrade of biscuit from a bourbon to a cookie!

 Then came the exciting part, the lighting and in a room with no windows, it’s truly important.
 Those of you that follow my Instagram will know that I’m rather partial to a touch of neon.
-Actually I lie, to me there is no space that cant be improved with a dash of it.
+Actually I lie, to me there is no space that can’t be improved with a dash of it.
 I’m obsessed and would have a subtle flash of it in everywhere if my budget allowed.
-Thankfully I raided the bin lid’s piggy bank whilst they were sleeping and put it toward quite frankly one of my all time favourite pieces within these walls.
-My ridiculously cute neon peach from Bag & Bones a light that makes you feel like you’re OUT out on a big night even when you’re simply doing you’re early morning business.
-It’s pretty much like I always feel that whatever time of day it is, this mildly middle aging body is totally working it and perpetually ready to fire out a twerk or two.
-Disclaimer, by firing out a twerk I totally mean creaking whilst gingerly elevating myself from the throne on the way to the kettle and the biscuit tin (via a handwash at the peach marble sink obvs).
+Thankfully I raided the bin lid’s piggy bank whilst they were sleeping and put it towards quite frankly, one of my all time favourite pieces within these walls.
+My ridiculously cute neon peach from Bag & Bones – a light that makes you feel like you’re OUT out on a big night even when you’re simply doing you’re early morning business.
+It’s pretty much like I always feel that whatever time of day it is, this mildly middle-ageing body is totally working it and perpetually ready to fire out a twerk or two.
+[Disclaimer: by “firing out a twerk”, I totally mean creaking whilst gingerly elevating myself from the throne on the way to the kettle and the biscuit tin (via a handwash at the peach marble sink obvs)].